 Herpes is a viral family that causes open sores and blisters.
 Numerous patients who contract herpes have no symptoms.
 When the symptoms are modest, they are often misdiagnosed as another skin ailment.

-Signs may include severe genital sores, buttock, or thigh, itchiness, burning sensation during urinating and uncomfortable lumps in the crotch.
+Signs may include severe genital sores, buttocks, or thighs, itchiness, burning sensation during urinating, and uncomfortable lumps in the crotch.
 You may suffer flu-like symptoms during the first outbreak (known as primary herpes).
 Body pains, fever, and headache are some of these symptoms.

 Many persons with herpes will have outbreaks of blisters and symptoms from time to time.
 Symptoms are frequently milder than in the initial epidemic.
 The frequency of breakouts tends to diminish with time as well.